Browse the knowledge base

 Step 5 — revoke when you're done

 From the same Settings → Tax Advisor page, click Revoke next to the advisor.
-The connection severs immediately — their Clients dashboard loses your company, their active session is invalidated for your data, and any in-progress flags or comments stop being editable.
+The connection severs immediately — their Clients dashboard loses your company, their access to your data is cut off even mid-session, and their per-document decryption keys are deleted.

 Revoking is non-destructive on your side.
-Nothing is deleted; only their access is removed.
+Nothing of yours is deleted; only their access is removed.
 If you re-invite later, they'd see the same client connection restored to its current state.

 What your tax advisor can do (and cannot)

-The tax-advisor role is bounded read-access, enforced at the database query layer — not a UI restriction.
-They literally cannot retrieve data outside the bounds, even if they craft an API call manually.
+The tax-advisor role is bounded, audited access, enforced at the database query layer — not a UI restriction.
+They cannot retrieve or change data outside the bounds, even if they craft an API call manually — and every action they take is written to an append-only audit log and appears in your Activity feed with their name and role.

 What they can see: